-Now, some of the biggest names in tech, including Cisco Systems,
+Now, some of the biggest names in tech, including Cisco Systems, Hewlett-Packard, Intel and Microsoft, are clamoring over the market potential and many IT solution providers see big upside opportunities.

 Intel, for example, demonstrated a 7-foot, 6-inch multi-touch Intelligent Digital Signage concept solution at the National Retail Federation trade show in New York in mid-January.
 The technology will use video analytics, which can sense who's looking at the screen and serve up content accordingly, depending on age and other demographics.
 The company has also forged a strategic relationship with Microsoft to build an open platform for digital signage applications.
 The platform will use the Intel Core i7 Processor, Intel remote management technology such as vPro, and Microsoft Windows Embedded Standard 2011; the first fruits of the alliance are due to reach commercial availability by the second quarter of 2010.